 It can be cold, but few of the lodges remain open into October.

-Fishing can be great for big rainbows at this time but the weather can be cold and windy.
+Late fall fishing in Bristol Bay can be great for big rainbows at this time but the weather can be cold and windy.
 Char and Dolly Varden are still around.
 Fishing is best with streamers, flesh, and dead eggs.
 Of course every river system varies by days or even weeks for the salmon runs.
 Weather can play a role in run timing, as well as the water levels, snow pack, etc.